qbene/skatepong/README.md

 ./run_skatepong.sh

 ------------------------------------------------------------------------
-METHOD 2 : Using PIP
+METHOD 3 : Manual installation using PIP
 ------------------------------------------------------------------------

 1 - Activate the i2c communication in your Rspberry Pi and reboot.